sfraser-dev/web-bootcamp-yu/HTML-CSS/jenni-sloths-css-grid/README.md

-Responsive flexbox index.html based on: https://www.w3schools.com/csS/css3_flexbox_responsive.asp

-Responsive grid sloth gallery based on: https://code-boxx.com/responsive-image-gallery-html-css/ This has a tiny bit of js to toggle the selected image fullscreen
+Responsive grids in both index.html (main page) and sloths.html (image gallery) The image gallery has a tiny bit of js to toggle the selected image fullscreen

 Responsive Flexbox navbar